 - if unforeseen circumstances cause a disruption to the operation of a pipeline or interrupts the flow through the pipeline.

 The Pipelines Regulation 2013 requires all Pipeline Licensees to lodge an Annual Report on the performance of their pipeline safety management system.

 From 30 June 2016, Pipeline Performance Reports must be submitted using this online reporting application.

-The Report is to comply with the reporting template below.
+Pipeline Performance Reports are to comply with the reporting guideline.

-These reports are reviewed to ensure the pipeline safety and performance remains at the highest levels.
-From the information collated, the complete state report is then generated.
-The most recent reports can be accessed by clicking the links below.
+These reports are reviewed by the Department of Planning, Industry and Environment on receipt to ensure the pipeline safety and performance safe and secure provision of energy supply.
+The information is collated to prepare a state-wide report.
+The most recent reports can be viewed by accessing the links below.